eireninja/webhook-api-worker/README.md

 - **Trading Errors**: Includes checks for insufficient balance, invalid lot sizes, and leverage restrictions.
 - **API Errors**: Handles rate limits (with retry-after), authentication issues, and network errors.
 - **Rate Limit Errors**: Returns 429 status with retry-after header when limits exceeded.
+- **Sensitive Data Masking**: All logs and error messages have sensitive data like account IDs and tokens masked.

+### Key Security Implementations

+- **IP-Based Validation**: Restricts webhook access to authorized TradingView IP addresses, rejecting unauthorized requests with a 403 Forbidden response.
+- **Input Validation**: Comprehensive validation of all webhook payload fields with type checking and format validation.
+- **Authentication**: Token-based authentication with proper error handling for authentication failures.
+- **Data Protection**: Sensitive data masking in logs, notifications, and error messages.
+- **Error Sanitization**: Structured error responses that avoid leaking sensitive information.
+- **Rate Limiting**: Protection against brute force attacks with proper rate limiting.

+## Security Architecture

+The API implements a multi-layered security approach to protect against unauthorized access:

+### 1. IP-Based Validation (Outer Layer)
+- Validates that incoming requests originate from whitelisted TradingView IP addresses
+- Rejects unauthorized IPs with a 403 Forbidden response before any payload processing
+- Provides comprehensive logging for both successful and failed validation attempts

+### 2. Token-Based Authentication (Inner Layer)
+- Validates the authentication token included in the request payload
+- Uses constant-time comparison to prevent timing attacks
+- Returns a 401 Unauthorized response for invalid tokens

+### 3. Payload Validation
+- Validates the structure and content of the webhook payload
+- Ensures all required fields are present and have valid values
+- Prevents processing of malformed or potentially malicious payloads

+### 4. Rate Limiting
+- OKX-compliant implementation with specific limits
+- Per-account tracking with burst limit support
+- Returns 429 Too Many Requests with Retry-After header when limits are exceeded
+- Protects against brute force attacks and API abuse

+This multi-layered approach follows security best practices by implementing defense in depth, with each layer providing protection even if other layers are compromised.

 ## Rate Limiting